Magicians (2007 film): Plot

+Harry begins his guillotine act as “The Black Widower,” but Linda panics and runs offstage.
+With the act collapsing, Karl unexpectedly volunteers to take her place.
+Locked in the guillotine, he admits Carol repeatedly pressured him into affairs and that he was unable to perform when Harry caught them.
+Harry “decapitates” Karl in a flawless illusion, and Karl emerges unharmed.
+Harry wins the competition, publicly forgives Karl, and finally admits his love for Linda.
+Reconciled, Harry and Karl launch a reunion tour with Linda and Dani as their assistants.

 Cast

 The magic consultant for the film was Scott Penrose who also appears as Magibot.

-Some of the U.K.'s leading real life magicians Aladin, Ali Bongo and Patrick Page make cameo appearances in the film.
+Some of the UK's leading real life magicians Aladin, Ali Bongo and Patrick Page make cameo appearances in the film.

 Production

 The duo had not expected to star in a film at this point of their careers, with Mitchell stating that "it probably came much earlier than we thought we would do a film.
 It landed very fortuitously on our doormat."
 At first, Mitchell and Webb were not considered for the roles of Harry and Karl, but O'Connor changed his mind when "it became clear they could do these parts really well.
 And we thought, well, wouldn't it be great to do our first movie with people we know, because we really admire and enjoy working with them".
 Unlike most other Mitchell and Webb projects, Olivia Colman does not have a main part in the film.
 O'Connor explained that "Olivia was part of the development and did some read-throughs with us.
 I guess our feeling was that because of the relationship between [Mitchell and Webb] and Olivia in Peep Show, to have taken that same relationship, it would have been a really weird thing for the audience.
 I must say I think she'd have been great in the part, she was great in the read-throughs, I just thought we couldn't have done that."
 Mitchell admitted, the day before the film's release, that he "really got into" his role as Harry.

 Mitchell and Webb were taught basic magical skills for the film, with them each receiving "welcome pack of DVDs telling the history of magic".
 Andrew O'Connor was a member of The Magic Circle but was thrown out for revealing secrets, so he and Scott Penrose taught Mitchell and Webb magical skills.
 Whilst filming in Nottingham, unit signs being used in the film were repeatedly being stolen by teenagers as they had the word "magic" on them.
 Multiple signs had to be ordered, at £3 each.
 The magic shield competition takes place in Jersey, but the filming for these was done in Skegness.